Juniper Advanced Threat Prevention Cloud

 Infected hosts indicate local devices that are potentially compromised because they appear to be part of a C&C network or other exhibit other symptoms.

-A whitelist is simply a list of known IP addresses that you trust and a blacklist is a list that you do not trust.
+A allowlist is simply a list of known IP addresses that you trust and a blocklist is a list that you do not trust.

 Note: Custom feeds are not supported in this release.